JuliaActors/Actors.jl/docs/src/actors.md

 end
 ```

-This module implements a `DictSrv` type with an indexing interface.
 A dict server is started with `dictsrv`.
+It does not share its `Dict` variable.
 Let's try it out:

 ```julia
 julia> include("examples/mydict.jl")